leftstack/lockscope/README.md

 Chain verification has two modes:

 - `--verify-chain`
   Uses the lightweight target set.
-For legacy wallets this means labeled addresses plus `defaultkey` derivations.
-For descriptor wallets this means labeled addresses only.
+Active watch-only scripts are always included when they map to standard addresses.
+For legacy wallets this also includes labeled addresses plus `defaultkey` derivations.
+For descriptor wallets this otherwise defaults to labeled addresses.
 - `--verify-chain-expanded[=N]`
   Expands verification to a broader owned-address set.
-For legacy wallets this includes derived key-backed scripts.
+For legacy wallets this includes derived key-backed scripts in addition to the lightweight target set.
 For descriptor wallets this includes derived descriptor-owned addresses up to lookahead `N`.
 If `N` is omitted, LockScope uses a conservative default.

 The expanded mode is more powerful, but it can generate substantially more explorer / RPC traffic.